origranot/reduced.to/README.md

 </div>

-I've created this repository over 3 years ago, and have made it public for Hacktoberfest!
+I created this repository over 3 years ago, and have made it public for Hacktoberfest!
 This is a great opportunity for beginners to start their journey with contributing to open source.
 All PRs are welcome! :)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>